 - department stores

-A pass is equivalent to 1 A Level and further study will be required at this level to reach the standard for entry to university level courses.
+A pass is equivalent to 1 A Level and further study may be required at this level to reach the standard for entry to university level courses.